-A measles outbreak was declared on the 1 March, 2023 (epidemiological week 09, 2023) in KwaZulu-Natal province after four laboratory-confirmed measles cases were reported in the EThekwini.
-There are 20 cases in this province as of week 15 of 2023, with no new cases reported in week 15 (Figure 13).
+A measles outbreak was declared on 1 March 2023 (epidemiological week 09, 2023) in KwaZulu-Natal province after four laboratory-confirmed measles cases were reported in the eThekwini.
+There are 20 cases in this province as of week 16 of 2023, with no new cases reported in weeks 15 and 16 (Figure 13).
 Seven of these cases were vaccinated, while the status of the 12 cases is unknown (Table 3).

 Figure 13.
-The epidemiological curve of the number of laboratory-confirmed measles cases in districts of KwaZulu-Natal Province from epidemiological week 44, 2022 to week 15, 2023 by specimen collection dates.
+The epidemiological curve of the number of laboratory-confirmed measles cases in districts of KwaZulu-Natal Province from epidemiological week 44, 2022 to week 18, 2023 by specimen collection dates.